Julius Röntgen: Early life and education

 Julius was a gifted child.
 Neither he nor his sisters attended school; he was taught music by his parents and grandparents, and other subjects by private tutors.
 His first piano teacher was Carl Reinecke, the director of the Gewandhaus orchestra, while his early compositions were influenced by Reinecke, but also by Robert Schumann, Franz Liszt and Johannes Brahms.

-In 1870, at the age of 14, Julius Röntgen visited Franz Liszt in Weimar; after playing piano for him he was invited to a soiree at Liszt's house.
+In 1870, at the age of 14, Julius Röntgen visited Liszt in Weimar; after playing piano for him he was invited to a soiree at Liszt's house.

 In Leipzig, he and his parents were part of the musical circle around Heinrich von Herzogenberg, and it was at their house that he first met Brahms.
 Later Röntgen moved to Munich, where he studied piano under Franz Lachner, a friend of Franz Schubert.

+Career

-At the age of 18 he became a professional pianist.
+At the age of 18, he became a professional pianist.
 During a concert tour through southern Germany, he became acquainted with the singer Julius Stockhausen; at this time he also met a Swedish music student Amanda Maier, whom he would marry in 1880.

-In 1877 Röntgen had to make a decision whether to go to Vienna or Amsterdam.
+In 1877, Röntgen had to make a decision whether to go to Vienna or Amsterdam.
 He chose Amsterdam, and became a piano teacher in the music school there.
 The aristocratic politician Alexander de Savornin Lohman, who was professor of law at the University of Amsterdam and an important figure in the cultural life of that city, was a friend of Röntgen's father, and he promised to take young Julius under his wing.
-According to Röntgen's letter of 1877 he considered the school "a place full of children and amateurs"; since the school was not supported by public funds, it appeared to attach more importance to the number of its students rather than their quality.
+According to Röntgen's letter of 1877 he considered the school "a place full of children and amateurs," since the school was not supported by public funds, it appeared to attach more importance to the number of its students rather than their quality.

-Between 1878 and 1885 Brahms was a frequent visitor in Amsterdam.
+Between 1878 and 1885 Brahms was a frequent visitor to Amsterdam.
 In 1887 Röntgen performed Brahms's second piano concerto, conducted by the composer himself.

 Röntgen also played an important part in establishing institutions for classical music in Amsterdam.
-In 1883, in association with composers Frans Coenen and Daniel de Lange, Röntgen founded the Amsterdam Conservatory.
-In 1884 Röntgen was heavily involved in the foundation of the Concertgebouw.
+In 1884, in association with composers Frans Coenen and Daniël de Lange, Röntgen founded the Amsterdam Conservatory.
+That same year, Röntgen was also heavily involved in the foundation of the Concertgebouw.
 He applied for the position of the director; however, to his great disappointment, the choice fell instead on the German Hans von Bülow, as the committee seemed to doubt Röntgen's abilities as a conductor.
 Nevertheless, Bülow was not able to accept the appointment, and the position went in the end to the violinist Willem Kes.

 Röntgen turned with greater energy to composing chamber music and to his work for the Conservatory.
-He became a renowned accompanying pianist, working for the great violinist Carl Flesch, the singer Johannes Messchaert, and the cello player Pablo Casals.
+He became a renowned accompanying pianist, working for the great violinist Carl Flesch, the singer Johannes Messchaert, and the cellist Pablo Casals.
 Travelling with Messchaert he came to Vienna at least once a year, where he would always meet Brahms.